curious-containers/cc-server/docs/user.rst

 HTTP server specified in the mandatory **url** field.
 Specifying authentication information via the **auth** field is optional.
 The required fields for **auth** are **auth_type**, **username** and **password**.
 The **auth_type** can be *basic* to enable *HTTPBasicAuth* or *digest* to enable *HTTPDigestAuth* Setting **ssl_verify** to *false* is optional and insecure, but can be used to ignore faulty SSL/TLS certificates.
+If the optional field **add_meta_data** is set to *true*, additional key-value pairs (e.g. **application_container_id**) will be added to the JSON data.
+Please note, that already existing keys will be overwritten.

 .. code-block:: json

    {
-       "connector_type": "json",
+       "connector_type": "http_json",
        "connector_access": {
            "url": "https://my-domain.tld/result_json/",
            "auth": {